 During surgery, will the entire gland be removed?

 In certain cases, the entire gland is removed, and sometimes only 80 to 90 percent will be removed.
 This is not like a cancer procedure where everything is removed without a concern for the appearance.
 This is a cosmetic operation—the goal is to achieve a flat and masculine chest.
 Therefore, Dr. Delgado is very aggressive with the removal of the gland but not at the expense of creating a crater deformity or other unwanted appearance.
 A pathology report is required by the State of California for any significant breast tissue.
 At the time of surgery, the tissue is sent to pathology and will be made available to you.

 Can the breast tissue come back after surgery?

 In most cases, it will not.
-However, the tissue can be still stimulated by steroids or other medication usage, and enlarge the breast.
-If the patient gains weight the amount of fat content will show up on the chest and body.
-If enough of the breast gland is removed during the surgical procedure, the male breasts will seldom return.
-Due to continued hormone stimulation, Dr. Delgado has noted that for some adolescent gynecomastia patients that have surgery at a young age, recurrence of their breasts seems to be at a higher rate.
+However, the tissue can still be stimulated to grow by steroids or other medication usage.
+If the patient gains weight after surgery, the amount of fat content will show on the chest and body.
+Due to continued hormone stimulation, Dr. Delgado has noted that for a very small number of adolescent gynecomastia patients who have surgery at a young age, recurrence of their gynecomastia can occur—but to a much smaller extent.

 Is the surgery painful?